 The 2019 PNW DX Convention promises to be the best yet.
-Who’s speaking? <Shhhh…it’s a secret until after the New Year>
+Who’s speaking? <These are subject to change, of course>

 Here’s the plan for the weekend — hope you can join us!